jdn000/phapp/README.md

 # Paul Harris App

-Backend of the application to Paul Harris School
+Backend of the application to Paul Harris School.
+Using https://dev.to/santypk4/bulletproof-node-js-project-architecture-4epf